georgelin-eng/Sonar-Depth-Mapping-System/README.md

 ## Topographic Visualizations

 Due to a lack of equipment (no boat), testing on a lack was not feasible.
-Instead, data was extracted from a 2d topographic image and used to create a 3d terrain model instead. https://github.com/georgelin-eng/topographic-map-to-3D-terrain-model
+Instead, data was extracted from a 2d topographic image and used to create a 3d terrain model instead.
+(Input on right, visualization on left). https://github.com/georgelin-eng/topographic-map-to-3D-terrain-model

 ![](https://github.com/georgelin-eng/Sonar-Depth-Mapping-System/blob/main/topographic-map-to-3D-terrain-model.png)